-Ag Technology & Management (non-transfer) AAS (95+ Credits) Degree Type
+Ag Technology & Management (non-transfer) AAS (95+ Credits)

-BBCC provides students interested in Agricultural Technology and Management a comprehensive Associate in Applied Science (AAS) degree with three customized pathways intended to provide graduates with the skills needed to independently operate or support local, regional and national agriculture industries.
-The degree plan specifically outlines pathways for students interested in specializing in Agricultural Business, Agronomy, and/or the use of Unmanned Aerial Vehicles (UAVs).
+BBCC provides students interested in Agricultural Technology and Management a comprehensive Associate in Applied Science (AAS) degree with two customized pathways intended to provide graduates with the skills needed to independently operate or support local, regional, and national agriculture industries.
+The degree plan specifically outlines pathways for students interested in specializing in Agricultural Business or Agronomy.

-- IOI Communication Students will be able to communicate clearly and effectively within a workplace context. - IO2 Quantitative Reasoning Students will be able to reason mathematically using methods appropriate to the profession. - IO3 Human Relations/Workplace Skills Students will be able to demonstrate teamwork and/or workplace specific skills related to human relations. - PO4 Students will demonstrate criticalthinking and problem-solving skills as they make decisions in agricultural management situations - PO5 Students will demonstrate knowledge of scientific principles when applied to a variety of crop production systems - PO6 Students will show knowledge of workplace safety when handling food, chemical/pesticides, and equipment. - PO7 Students will select and use the appropriate precision and software application technology.

-Agricultural Business AAS
+IOI Communication: Students will be able to communicate clearly and effectively within a workplace context

+IO2 Quantitative Reasoning: Students will be able to reason mathematically using methods appropriate to the profession

+IO3 Human Relations/Workplace Skills: Students will be able to demonstrate teamwork

+Students will be able to demonstrate teamwork and/or workplace specific skills related to human relations

+PO4 Students will demonstrate criticalthinking and problem-solving skills as they make decisions in agricultural related situations

+PO5 Students will determine the appropriate tools and/or software related to the agricultural system

+PO6 Students will collect and evaluate data from various technologies and make appropriate decisions from the data collected

+Ag Technology & Management AAS - Agricultural Business Emphasis Degree Type